ksagala/Licensing/index.md

-## Microsoft 365 Licensing Diagrams
-## Work in Progress
+#### Work in Progress!
-### By Aaron Dinnage
 **Last updated: December, 2020.**

-This is my collection of Microsoft 365 Licensing Diagrams, updated as product names, feature inclusions, and licensing changes.
+This is my collection of **Microsoft 365 Licensing Diagrams**, updated as product names, feature inclusions, and licensing changes.

-This web page provides online versions of my diagrams directly in your browser, with clickable links from every tile that lead to more information on any given feature or suite.
+This web page provides online versions of my diagrams directly in your browser.
+Each tile in the diagrams is clickable for more information on any given feature or suite.

 #### View individual diagram:
 * Microsoft 365 Enterprise:  [Simple](https://aarondinnage.github.io/Licensing/ViewSVG.htm?file=Microsoft%20365%20Enterprise)